ManoharMendon/Task7-SalesSummary/README.md

 - Tool used - Jupyter Notebook

-In this project, we created a basic sales analysis pipeline using Python and SQLite.
-The main steps we completed are:
+In this project, I created a basic sales analysis pipeline using Python and SQLite.
+The main steps are:

 Database Setup
   Created a small SQLite database sales_data.db with a single table sales.